DEBRA A. EDELSON

 Executive Director and Board Member

-Debra is the Executive Director and Board Member of the newly launched Grove Park Foundation, which recently emerged as the new community development organization spun off from the Emerald Corridor Foundation which she also lead.
+Debra is the Executive Director and Board Member of the Grove Park Foundation.
 She was previously a Senior Program Director for the Trust for Public Land (TPL) where she managed the Georgia Office’s greenspace and conservation programs, including the Proctor Creek Greenway and Chattahoochee River protection work, and assembled some of the Beltline parks.
 Prior to that, she directed the Real Estate program for Atlanta Habitat for Humanity.
 Debra resided in NYC for many years where she launched the iconic NYC High Line park while employed by CSX Corporation.
 Previous to that she held a post in the New York City Mayor’s Office, and two years with the City of New York’s Economic Development Corporation.
 Debra serves on the Board of Directors of the South Fork Conservancy, and completed six years of service as a Planning Commissioner in Dekalb County, GA.
 She holds a Master’s degree in Urban Planning from New York University and a B.A. in Urban Studies from Barnard College, Columbia University.

-Justine is a project manager for the Emerald Corridor Foundation.
-Prior to her hiring at Emerald Corridor Foundation, Justine worked for the Federal Reserve Bank of Atlanta and the City of Atlanta’s Mayor’s Office of Sustainability, where her work focused on energy efficiency, urban agriculture, grant writing, and more.
+Justine is a project manager for the Grove Park Foundation.
+Prior to her hiring in Grove Park, Justine worked for the Federal Reserve Bank of Atlanta and the City of Atlanta’s Mayor’s Office of Sustainability, where her work focused on energy efficiency, urban agriculture, grant writing, and more.
 She has a Master’s of Science in Environmental Science and Policy from the Bard Center for Environmental Policy, and a B.A. in English Literature and Creative Writing from Agnes Scott College in Decatur, GA.

 Ashley is the Corporate and Community Affairs Executive at Atlantic Capital Bank.
 In her role, she oversees Atlanta Not-for-Profit and Business Banking, Community Development, Corporate Communications and Marketing.
 Ms. Carson has 19 years of experience in Corporate and Investment Banking.
 An active member of the business and civic community, Ms. Carson has been a member of the Atlanta Midtown Rotary for 12 years.
 She sits on the Board of the Center for Working Families and the Agape Youth and Family Center.
 She is an alumna of the Georgia 100/Acheiva Program and the Coca Cola Diversity Leadership Academy, and she is a graduate of Leadership Atlanta – class of 2016.
 Ms. Carson received her B.A. from Northwestern University in 1995, and her MBA for the Goizueta Business School at Emory University in 2000.